gvelim/advent2023/src/bin/day8/README.md

 4. then repeat step 1 until the `current` == `target node`

-For part 2, Brute forcing the solution could take up to trillions iterations!!
-However we can observe that each run follows the exact same path hence is repeating itself, in other words, succesively reaches its goal at a fix period, let's say every 20 steps.
+For part 2, Brute forcing the solution could take up to trillion iterations!!
+However since each run follows the exact same path, therefore it is repeating itself, hence we can conclude that it reaches its goal at a fix period, let's say every 20 steps.

-Hence which each parallel run having its' own fixed period, the total number of steps for achieving the part 2 goal is equal to the **Least Common Multiple** of all fixed periods.
-Hence the solution is to first find the fixed periods per run and then extract the LCM value.
 ```
 Based on sample puzzle input

   ["11A", "22A"]
 1 ["11B", "22B"] 1
 2 ["11Z", "22C"] 2 <-- only one 'Z', carry on - Fixed period for run starting at 11A